holmesr19/resume/readme.md

 robertebholmes@gmail.com

 ### Education
-#### College
-Washington and Lee University, Class of 2019
+Washington and Lee University
 * Bachelor of Arts, Computer Science and Classics
-* 3.4 GPA, President's List (2018), ODAC Academic All-Conference (2017, 2018, 2019)
+* 3.4 GPA, President's List (Jr.), ODAC Academic All-Conference (Soph., Jr., Sr.)

-#### High School
-Needham B. Broughton High School, Class of 2015
-* 3.9 GPA, Governor's Scholar, President's Scholar, AP Scholar with Honor
+AWS Cloud Practitioner (CLF-001) Certified

 ### Experience
 #### Software Developer, M&T Bank, Summer 2019 - Present
-* Primary developer on a Python ETL tool that uses pandas to conduct data from a record keeping system to a payment distribution application.
+* Developed a full-stack application that [manages collateral assets](https://www3.wilmingtontrust.com/corporate-institutional/institutional-custody-administrative-services.html) for financial institutions that secure municipal bond issues.
-* Implemented a .NET Core solution that allows a user to OCR documents of any size and successfully send the scanned, searchable PDF to the correct external recipient with 98% accuracy.
+* Implemented a .NET Core solution that scans hundreds of physical insurance documents and adds them to a database in support of the [Capital Markets Insurance group](https://www3.wilmingtontrust.com/corporate-institutional/capital-markets-structured-finance/capital-markets-insurance.html)
-* Led a successful effort to transfer source code from Team Foundation Server to Azure DevOps git repositories and maintain feature branching workflow.
-* Organized various quarterly volunteer events for up to 15 colleagues.
+* Took ownership of community engagement initiatives for new graduates at my location by organizing and facilitating various in-person and at-home community service events and personally mentored two new grads.

 #### Teaching Assistant, WLU Computer Science Department, Fall 2017
 * Quickly diagnosed issues with student code and help them to understand how their problem arose.